bzeeno/Serial-Comm-SoC/README.md

 # Serial-Communication-SoC
-SoC using the Microblaze MCS designed for using different serial communication methods.
-The SoC contains a UART core, a SPI core, and an I2C core.
+- SoC using the Microblaze MCS designed for using different serial communication methods.
+The SoC contains a UART core, a SPI core, and an I2C core
+- The SoC has 64 slots available for cores
+- Each core contains 32 32-bit registers

 # Directory Structure
 <pre>